gbmhunter/AltiumScriptCentral/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v1.1.0.0 2013/08/14 Added PlaceNettedVia.pas.
+v2.0.0.0 2013/08/15 Added pre-release checks folder, with port symbols and supplier part number checks.
+Added main form to run these from.
+Added relevant sections to the README.
+Added script project to root directory. v1.1.0.0 2013/08/14 Added PlaceNettedVia.pas.
 Changed name to AltiumScripts (repo will now hold all scripts).
 Added basic usage and updated 'External Dependencies' in README.
 Moves scripts into the src/ directory. v1.0.0.0 2013/08/08 Initial commit.
 Script written and tested (it works).
 ======== ========== ===================================================================================================